alisnic/solargraph-arc/README.md

       - solargraph-arc
     ```
 2. if you use solargraph from bundle, don't forget to include `solagraph-arc` in your Gemfile
-2. Make sure yard documentation is built for your project (solargraph uses it for completions)
+2. **IMPORTANT**: Make sure yard documentation is built for your project (solargraph uses it for completions)
+Execute this in your project root:

     ```
     $ yard gems
     ```

+    otherwise a lot of completions won't work

 ## Contributing